 Welcome to our October newsletter!
-As you step lightly through the first frosts of autumn, we hope you find time to read and enjoy this month’s newsletter, which includes updates, and multiple ways of staying connected with the Teaching Academy.
+As you mull the question “Is there really pumpkin in pumpkin spice?”, we hope you find time to read and enjoy this month’s newsletter, which includes updates and multiple ways of staying connected with the Teaching Academy.

 Upcoming Events | What’s happening in the Academy?